ivanobarletta/seaclim/tools/ERA5/README.md

         year/month

     to store the output files.
-You have to either create the folders of corresponding years/months you wanto to download or you modify the script to download all the files in the same folder.
+You have to either create the folders of corresponding years/months you want to download or you modify the script to download all the files in the same folder.